 Darren, 38, a recovering addict, has been volunteering with the Furniture Project for the past three months.
-He’s come a long way on his journey from crisis to independence, and today is training hard in preparation for Bike Bath.
+He’s come a long way on his journey from crisis to independence.

 “It started when I was 13.
 I was born in Chippenham, then our family moved to Corsham and my sister was born.
 All the love was suddenly focused on her.
 To get attention from my parents I took drugs.
 I thought ‘this is my new life’.
 I was introduced to heroin when I was 22 and quickly got addicted.”

 Darren’s had three strokes in his life and now wears a pacemaker.
 The scar on his head is a constant reminder of where he passed out shortly after overdosing.